 Talking about Israeli food means talking of first-class olives and olive oil, nutritious chickpeas, fava beans, couscous, bulgur, lentils, health-beneficial goat cheese, saporous tomatoes, aubergines, zucchini, avocados, mangos, heavenly Medjool dates, ambrosial Jaffa oranges, clementines, lemons, grapefruits, grapes, figs, pomegranates … sweet date honey called Silan … and spices such as cumin, zaatar, turmeric, sesame seeds, ginger, cinnamon, nutmeg, aniseed, saffron … or herbs such as rosemary, mint, sage, thyme, oregano, lemon verbena, fennel, bay leaves.

-To conclude this short introduction to Israeli food, Israeli cooking, and the Israeli diet, let me just say that Israeli cuisine is a haven on the Earth for vegetarians, vegans, and all healthy food lovers.
+To conclude this short introduction to Israeli food, Israeli cooking, and the Israeli diet, let me just say that Israeli cuisine is a haven on the Earth for vegetarians, vegans, and all food lovers.

 Foods of Israel